 Instagram explore placement is also another feed placement.
-As the name says it only appears on Instagram and can only be seen when the user is under the Explorer tab on Instagram.
+As the name says it only appears on Instagram and can only been seen when user is under the Explorer tab on Instagram.
 Instagram Explore lets users see content from accounts in which the user does not already follow.

 The ads are only shown when someone taps a photo or video related to that product or service.

 As the uses are looking for new content, the ads are great for businesses to connect with new customers.

 The next ads placement on the list is Stories ads placement.
 The use of stories by users on Facebook and Instagram is growing organically and rapidly by having over 500 million people using it every day.
 Organic stories are featured for 24 hours before they disappear.
 This feature could have been borrowed from snapchat.

 Unlike organic post stories ads do not disappear after 24 hours.
 The ads are placed between organic posts that have the same content.

 The stories placement option is further divided into: